hantsy/building-restful-apis-with-springmvc-gitbook/exception.md

 Spring provides a built-in `ResponseEntityExceptionHandler` to handle the exceptions and translate them into REST API friendly messages.

-You can extend this class and override the exeption hanlder methods, or add your exception hanlder.
+You can extend this class and override the default exeption hanlder methods, or add your exception hanlder to handle custom exceptions.

 ```java
 @ControllerAdvice(annotations = RestController.class)